 My parents did not have medical or dental insurance during my youth, so I never went to a doctor or dentist.
 Our dental care was brushing our teeth and avoiding activities that might knock our teeth out.
 Both my parents had dentures, and had several friends missing teeth, so I grew up believing being poor meant eventually losing your teeth.
 I had recurring nightmares in which all of my teeth fell out (and have continued to have them, although less frequently, throughout my adult life.)
 However, I had been pretty lucky.
 While I never benefited from braces or regular teeth cleaning or dental care, I had fairly healthy teeth until I was an adult.

 For the first 10 years after moving out on my own, my first several jobs were in retail and I did not have dental insurance at any of those jobs.
 In my late twenties, prior to starting my work at my current agency (which does offer dental insurance, thankfully) I got a cavity that became so painful I could barely breathe without feeling intense pain.
 I had a friend who had a dentist that she insisted I go see.
 I told her I couldn’t go, due to lack of insurance.
 She told her dentist about me and they asked for my home phone number.
 The dentist’s receptionist (his wife) called and left me a message telling me my friend had given them my name, that they understood I did not have insurance, but that they could work with me on a payment plan and were more concerned that I get help with my tooth.
 I swallowed my pride and called them.
 It was the start of a 15 year relationship.
 Even once I obtained dental insurance, and they were not in my network of providers, I stuck with them because they were so good to me when I was younger, broke, and needed help.
-Mu husband (then boyfriend) started going to them, too, at my recommendation.
+My husband (boyfriend at the time,) Jeffrey, started going to them, too, at my recommendation.
 They always made going to the dentist as enjoyable and affordable as possible, and took good care of us.
 Then my dentist retired and sold his practice to a new, younger dentist.
 After 2 visits, I decided I hated the new dentist.
 Jeffrey agreed, so we never went back.

 Regretfully, I did not actively pursue finding a new dentist for a couple of years, until recently, when I lost a part of a tooth.
 This was a stupid thing for me to do – wait to find a new dentist.
 With all the digestive issues I’ve had and medicines I’ve had to take over the years, I knew the health of my teeth was at risk and needed constant care, but I dropped the ball and, ultimately, would pay the price for my lack of effort.